Multiple Sclerosis (MS)

 As MS progresses, symptoms may become more severe and may include:

-- Stiff, mechanical movements (spasticity) or uncontrollable shaking (tremor), which may make walking hard.
+- Worse muscle problems, and stiff, mechanical movements (spasticity) or uncontrollable shaking (tremor).
+These problems may make walking difficult.
 A wheelchair may be needed some or all of the time.

 - Pain and other sensory symptoms.